Date of Degree

 Copyright 2011 Ian Lai

 Lai, Ian Kwan-Tai.
-"Using dietary strategies to explore mechanisms of hepatic toxicity caused by 3,3',4,4',5-Pentachlorobiphenyl (PCB 126) in an animal model." doctoral dissertation, University of Iowa, 2011.
+"Using dietary strategies to explore mechanisms of hepatic toxicity caused by 3,3',4,4',5-Pentachlorobiphenyl (PCB 126) in an animal model."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.